“Our Father in heaven, hallowed be your name…” Matthew 6:9

 His Name is Hallowed

 Naturally, it follows that worship is drawn out of us in the presence of a heavenly Father.
 We stand in awe of him.
 Literally, Jesus is teaching his disciples to recognize, acknowledge, and proclaim in prayer our Father’s holiness.
 He is established in the heavens, and he is holy, set apart, and worthy of worship.
-As John Baillie says, “…even my highest thoughts of Thee are but dim and distant shadowings of Thy transcendent glory. …Let my soul rejoice in Thy mysterious greatness.”
+As John Baillie says in A Diary of Private Prayer, “…even my highest thoughts of Thee are but dim and distant shadowings of Thy transcendent glory. …Let my soul rejoice in Thy mysterious greatness.”

 “Who is like you, O Lord, among the gods?
 Who is like you, majestic in holiness, awesome in glorious deeds, doing wonders?”
 Exodus 15:11